MajkelRice/MajkelRice/README.md

 ## Hi there 👋

-I'm Michał, a dedicated developer with a strong passion for all round development.
-I specialize in writing clean, efficient code in Python and Java, and I build dynamic, responsive user interfaces with React.
+I'm **Michał**, a dedicated developer with a strong passion for **all round development**.
+I specialize in writing clean, efficient code in **Python** and **Java**, and I build dynamic, responsive user interfaces with **React**.
 Always curious and driven, I’m constantly exploring new technologies to sharpen my skills and create reliable, high-performance systems.

 # Contact